DefinitionThis section has been translated automatically.

 IndicationThis section has been translated automatically.

-- Approved for the topical treatment of condylomata acuminata (external genital and perianal warts) in adults
+Approved for the topical treatment of condylomata acuminata (external genital warts) in the genital and perianal area in adults.

 Limited indicationThis section has been translated automatically.